zachmccabe/briars/index.md

 Call it what you like – meditation, gratitude, delight.
 I do this to remind myself of the remarkable world right in front of me.
 Figured I’d bring a few friends along for the ride.

-Notes on my process and what I've learned are [here.](https://www.zachmccabe.com/briars/notes.html)
+Notes on my process and what I've learned are coming soon.